Lindharden/DevOps/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project is built follwing the course outlined in the following repository: <https://github.com/itu-devops/lecture_notes>
+The project is built following the course outlined in the following repository: <https://github.com/itu-devops/lecture_notes>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With